Kunal-Wagh282/Lung_Capacity_Enhancer-GDSC-Repo-/README.md

 ## Usage
-Provide examples and usage instructions for the Lung Capacity Enhancer device and the web application.

 ### Lung Capacity Enhancer Device

 1. **Setup Device**
-   - Connect the Lung Capacity Enhancer device to a power source.
    - Turn on the device using the power button.

-2. **Connect Device to Web Application**
+2. **Connect Device to Web or Mobile Application**
    - Open the web application on your computer or mobile device.
    - Go to the Dashboard.
    - Click on the "Bluetooth Connection" button to establish a Bluetooth connection with the device.

 3. **Start Lung Capacity Enhancement**
    - Instruct the user to blow into the device as hard as possible for the duration of the game.
-   - The user's lung capacity will be measured and displayed in real-time on the web application.
+   - The user's lung capacity will be measured and displayed in real-time on the web/mobile application.

 4. **View History and Analysis**
    - Users can view past history data